syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-sections.md

 ## Removing a Section

-The following code example shows how to remove a particular section from the word document.
+The following code example shows how to remove a particular section from the Word document.

 {% tabs %}